sashahafner/pystupid/README.md

 3
 ```

-OK, so to extract all 3 elements, we might expect:
+OK, so to extract all 3 elements, I would expect:

 ```
 >>> x[0:2]